-So, with costs ranging from at least a few thousand dollars to up to $50,000 or more, the price of adopting a child is an expense that should be planned for, no matter your financial circumstances.
+So, with costs ranging from at least a few thousand dollars to up to $50,000 or more, financing an adoption may require some planning.
 Financially preparing for a child typically means looking into all associated costs, including raising your new child and tackling your own debt.

-It’s important to note that some employers may offer financial and other support to help with the adoption process.
-According to the Dave Thomas Foundation for Adoption , these benefits can range from a credit of $500 up to $25,000, with the average policy offering a maximum reimbursement of $9,000 and six weeks of paid leave.
+Some employers may offer financial and other support to help with the adoption process.
+According to the Dave Thomas Foundation for Adoption , the average policy offers a reimbursement of around $10,000.

 You can also consider taking out a private loan from a lender like SoFi to cover the adoption costs.
-If you qualify for a personal loan, you can use it for whatever qualifying personal financial need arises.
+If you qualify for an adoption loan, you can use it for whatever qualifying personal financial need arises.
 Or perhaps you want to pay down your credit card debt, or build a new bedroom before the baby arrives, which a personal loan can help with as well.

 Recommended: 5 Tips for Saving for a Baby